 If you interested in applying to present at the Linking Research, Policy and Practice event, please carefully read the following eligibility criteria before applying:

-- You are able to be in Amsterdam in November and attend the conference in-person
+- You are able to attend the conference in-person

-- You are a current or recently graduated Master student or a current PhD student enrolled with a Dutch university, including Aruba, Curaçao, Sint Maarten, Bonaire, Saba of Sint Eustatius OR you are a research intern who completed a research project with a Dutch-based NGO.
-Please note, if you have already finalized your PhD then you are not eligible for this call.
+- You have recently finalized or will finalize by the end of this academic year your Master research at a Dutch university, including Aruba, Curaçao, Sint Maarten, Bonaire, Saba of Sint Eustatius OR you are a research intern who completed a research project with a Dutch-based NGO.

-- Your research focuses on a SRHR related topic, including issues such as LGBTQIA+ rights; access to abortion and reproductive justice; sexual and reproductive health and rights of asylum seekers or undocumented migrants, and other marginalized populations.
+- Your research focuses on a SRHR related topic, including issues such as LGBTQIA+ rights; access to abortion and reproductive justice; sexual and reproductive health and rights of asylum seekers or undocumented migrants, and/or other marginalised populations.
 The research can focus either on the Dutch and/or international context and we particularly welcome intersectional approaches.

 There are many SRHR topics.
 To get an idea of the scope of research presented, browse through last year’s LRPP programme.

-If you’re unsure whether your topic is suitable for the conference, please reach out to us and mention the title and main idea of your research and we will shortly respond to inform you if it is or not suitable for submission!
-You can email us atinfo@share-net.nl
+If you’re unsure if your topic is suitable for the conference, please reach out to us and mention the title and main idea of your research and we will shortly respond to inform you if it is or not suitable for submission!
+You can email Daphne Visser at dvisser@lilianefonds.nl

 Submission criteria